firesync-org/firesync/README.md

 See [https://docs.firesync.dev/](https://docs.firesync.dev/) for a complete documentation guide.
 Or dive straight into:

-* [Tutorial](https://docs.firesync.dev//tutorials/) - Start here if it's your first time with FireSync to get an understanding of how it all works.
+* [Quick Start](https://docs.firesync.dev/quick-start) - One page quick start guide to get you going.
 * [Guides](https://docs.firesync.dev/category/guides) - In depth guides on how to do specific things with FireSync.
 * [Reference](https://docs.firesync.dev/category/reference) - Complete reference guides for the FireSync libraries with API specs.